Guardianship of a Minor

 Under Maine law, the biological or adoptive parents of a child are the natural guardians of that child.
 The natural guardians are responsible for the child's care, custody, control, services and earnings until the child turns 18.

 But what can you do if the natural guardians are not able to take care of the child?
 How can you help that child?
 One way is to become the child's legal guardian.

 Please read all of this information and learn everything you can before deciding to seek a guardianship.
-You can also talk with the folks at Maine Kids-Kin about your options.
+You can also talk with the folks at Maine Kids-Kin or Adoptive and Foster Families of Maine about your options.

 A legal guardian takes over day-to-day decision making and control of the child from the natural guardian under a court order.
 A legal guardian, generally speaking, takes over the care and upbringing of the child, making all parenting decisions.
 The guardian can:

 - request and accept medical treatment on a child's behalf,